 Charadriidae – Plovers, Lapwings & Dotterels

-Oriental Plover Charadrius veredus ©Craig Brelsford Website
+Oriental Plover Anarhynchus veredus ©Craig Brelsford Website

-The Charadriidae bird family includes the plovers, dotterels, and lapwings, about 66 species in all.
+The Charadriidae bird family includes the plovers, dotterels, and lapwings, about 68 species in all.

 They are small to medium-sized birds with compact bodies, short, thick necks and long, usually pointed, wings, but most species of lapwing may have more rounded wings.
-Their bill are usually straight (except for the Wrybill) and short, their toes are short, their hind toe could be reduced or absent, depending on species.
-Most Charadriidae also have relatively short tails, the Killdeer is the exception.
-In most genera, very little sexual dimorphism occurs between sexes.
-They range in size from the Collared Plover, at 26 grams and 14cm, to the Masked Lapwing, at 368 grams and 35cm.
-They are distributed through open country worldwide, mostly in habitats near water, although there are some exceptions: the inland dotterel, for example, prefers stony ground in the deserts of central and western Australia.
-They hunt by sight, rather than by feel as longer-billed waders like snipe do.
-Foods eaten include aquatic and terrestrial invertebrates such as insects, worms, molluscs and crustaceans depending on habitat, and are usually obtained by a run-and-pause technique, rather than the steady probing of some other wader groups.
-They also feed on plant material.
+Their bills are usually straight (except for the Wrybill) and short, their toes are short, their hind toe could be reduced or absent, depending on species.
+Most Charadriidae also have relatively short tails; the Killdeer is the exception.

 The vast majority of Charadriidae have a socially monogamous mating system.
-Some, such as Northern Lapwings, are polygynyous, others, such as Mountain Plovers have a rapid multiple-clutch system that can be accompanied by sequential polyandry.
+Some, such as Northern Lapwings, are polygynous, others, such as Mountain Plovers have a rapid multiple-clutch system that can be accompanied by sequential polyandry.
 In Eurasian Dotterels, females compete for males and males provide all parental care.
 While breeding, they defend their territories with highly visible aerial displays.

-They lay two to four eggs into the nest, which is usually a shallow scrape in the open ground, and incubate the clutch for 21 to 30 days.
+Most plovers lay two to four eggs into the nest, which is usually a shallow scrape in the open ground, and incubate the clutch for 21 to 30 days.
 In species where both parents incubate the eggs, females and males vary in the way they share their incubation duties, both within and between species.
 In some pairs, parents exchange on the nest in the morning and in the evening so that their incubation rhythm follows a 24-hour day, in others females and males exchange up to 20 times a day.

 They are protective over their eggs and offspring.
 The parents protect their young by uttering an alarm call, performing distraction display and they may even attack the predator or intruder.
 The chicks are precocial; their parents do not feed them.